chubberlisk/lp-calculator/README.md

 # LP Calculator

 A life points (LP) calculator for Yu-Gi-Oh!

-To track progress, view the [GitHub Project](https://github.com/chubberlisk/lp_calculator/projects/1).
+- To track **progress**, view the [GitHub Project](https://github.com/chubberlisk/lp_calculator/projects/1).

-To view current deployment, visit https://lp-calculator.herokuapp.com/.
+- To view current **deployment**, visit https://lp-calculator.herokuapp.com/.

 ## Branches

 ### `master`
 - Contains the production files for the Ruby on Rails application.
-- Used to push to Heroku master in order to deploy
+- Used to push to Heroku master in order to deploy.
 - Completed features are added to this branch from their own.

 ### `feature/*`